-Students who fail to achieve a cumulative GPA of 1.0 during their first semester of enrollment will be suspended with no academic probation.
+All students accepted into a program of study who fail to achieve a cumulative GPA of 1.0 during their first semester of enrollment will be suspended with no academic probation.
 This type of suspension MAY NOT be appealed.
 Students who have been suspended must wait at least one semester of full time enrollment before applying for re-enrollment.
 Students who re-enroll after suspension will be automatically placed on academic probation.
 Students may be suspended from a program only twice.
 Registration will not be accepted a third time.

 Students may appeal academic suspension if their cumulative GPA is 1.50 or higher.
 The appeal process is initiated by the student with a written request of their reasons for the appeal sent to the Vice-President of Academic Affairs by the date specified on their notification of academic suspension.